 1995 – B.Sc.
 McGill University, Montreal, PQ, Canada, Physiology (with focus on Neurophysiology)

-August 2011 – present – Assistant Professor, Department Developmental Biology, Washington University School of Medicine
+August 2011 – 2018 – Assistant Professor, Department Developmental Biology, Washington University School of Medicine

 Honors and Awards